 Let it cool.
 Then peel off the backing, place the felt on top and iron it again!

 And now for the bling!
 Our pig needs a leash!
 You can go any route you want for your leash.
 You can add collars, beaded eye’s?
 Anything you want.
 I went with a sequined ribbon!
 I THOUGHT I’d be able to sew it on, but my longest stitch was still to short to hit the holes perfectly, also that wouldn’t have been precise enough.
 SO I hand stitched it on.
 On all three dresses.
 It ended up taking 3 nights!
 So DON’T go this way if you are in a hurry!
 But I love the way it looks so it’s okay, AND I emptied out my HULU queue while working on it.

 And all three finished and on!
 We went with the classic ponytails for the girls and I made us all felt ruffled flowers, tulle neck tie, white collared shirt, white bobby socks, black shoes (I could only find zebra ked’s, but white ked’s would have been better) and cardigans.
 Complete package!
-Don’t forget to check out my boy’s outfits!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+Don’t forget to check out my boy’s outfits!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!